cometlang/comet/docs/syntax/index.md

 }
 ```

-### foreach (not yet implemented)
+### foreach
-The foreach loops are special - they are syntactic sugar for iterating over an interable object.
+The foreach loops are special - they are syntactic sugar for iterating over an iterable object.
 So anything that implements the [Iterable](../stdlib/iterable.md) methods can be used in a foreach loop.

 ```
 foreach(var thing in things)